 There is no known cure for myasthenia gravis.
-However, treatment may allow you to have prolonged periods without any symptoms (remission).
+Treatment may allow you to have periods without any symptoms (remission).

-Lifestyle changes often help you continue your daily activities.
+Lifestyle changes can often help you continue your daily activities.
 The following may be recommended:

-- An eye patch if double vision is bothersome
+- Using an eye patch if double vision is bothersome

 - Avoiding stress and heat exposure, which can make symptoms worse

-- Neostigmine or pyridostigmine to improve the communication between the nerves and the muscles
+- Neostigmine or pyridostigmine to improve communication between the nerves and muscles

 Surgery to remove the thymus (thymectomy) may result in permanent remission or less need for medicines, especially when there is a tumor present.

 If you have eye problems, your doctor may suggest lens prisms to improve vision.
 Surgery may also be recommended to treat your eye muscles.

 Physical therapy can help maintain your muscle strength.
 This is especially important for the muscles that support breathing.

 Some medicines can worsen symptoms and should be avoided.
 Before taking any medicine, ask your doctor whether it is OK for you to take it.